ShlomyR/My_school_projects/README.md

 # Project: 01-stack

-The 01-stack project involves the implementation of a stack data structure in C++.
-It provides a stack class with essential operations like push, pop, and peek.
+The 01-stack project involves the implementation of a template stack data structure in C++.
+It provides a stack class with essential operations like push, pop, and so on.

 # Project: 02-rational